FlyingPhish/YetAnotherNessusParser/README.md

 # YetAnotherNessusParser

 Yet another bloody python-based Nessus parser.
 My intentions are to create one Py-based Nessus parser to rule them all whilst being modular, efficent and easy to contribute to.
-This tool works without nessus-file-reader as its not my cup of tea to develop with.
+This tool doesn't use any external libs (looking at you nessus-file-reader)

 This tool parses .Nessus XML files into structured JSON and Py formats.
 This tool provides a clean, efficient way to process Nessus vulnerability scan results with detailed host and vulnerability information.